stratumn/generators/agent-basic-js/files/README.md

 ## Launch development server

-You first need to install the development dependencies (mainly babel) by going in the `agent` directory and running `yarn`.

-After that, to launch all the services locally, go to the root folder and run:
+To launch all the services locally, go to the root folder and run:

 ```
 $ strat up